-- a) The visiting team shall shoot first; - b) The players will take alternating shots at the opposing goal, one (1) shot by each player to a total of three (3) shots for each team; and - c) If a tie still remains after the first three (3) shooters have gone, it becomes a sudden death single shooter from each team, until a winner is declared.

-d) If a designated player is ejected or has left the game due to injury, the coach will be able to substitute another player.
+- a) The visiting team shall shoot first; - b) The players will take alternating shots at the opposing goal, one (1) shot by each player to a total of three (3) shots for each team; and - c) If a tie still remains after the first three (3) shooters have gone, it becomes a sudden death single shooter from each team, until a winner is declared. - d) If a designated player is ejected or has left the game due to injury, the coach will be able to substitute another player. - e) All players must shoot before you can go through your lineup again (FAIR PLAY).

-5.6 UNDER-18 (U18) / UNDER-21 (U21)
+5.6 UNDER-18 (U18) /UNDER-21 (U21)